Are you ready to embark on an unforgettable desert tour in Morocco?

 Have you long dreamt of going on a great desert tour ?
 Why not start out somewhere as fabulously mysterious as Morocco and embark on an unforgettable desert trip from Marrakech ?
 We will give you the lowdown on what to expect on a desert tour in Morocco to ensure you make the most of your trip to the majestic Sahara Desert.

 The beautiful ancient country of Morocco in North Africa borders two great bodies of water, the Mediterranean Sea and the Atlantic Ocean making it easily accessible by many means of transport.
 You could start your journey through Morocco from its capital, the historic city of Rabat, located in the North of the country along the shores of the Bouregreg River and the Atlantic Ocean.
 From there, you can easily continue your journey to other fascinating places, either further inland to Fez, Morocco’s unofficial cultural capital, or to vibrant Marrakech.
 Don’t miss Casablanca, which is practically en route to Marrakesh and best-known for the famous Humphrey Bogart and Ingrid Bergman film.
 The 1942 film of the same name practically helped put Morocco on the map for moviegoers – and many decades later, people are still visiting Casablanca in droves.
-If you find that flights are cheaper to Marrakesh, why not book your desert tour directly from Marrakech?
+If you find that flights are cheaper to Marrakech, why not book your desert tour directly from Marrakech?
 The more time you allow for your desert tour, the better, especially if you want to see both the Merzouga dunes and the Zagora desert in the southeast of Morocco.
-The journey itself past the Draa Valley, the fortified Kasbahs and the Atlas Mountains is so scenic, it is an unforgettable experience in itself.
+The journey itself past the Draa Valley, the fortified Kasbahs and the Atlas Mountains are so scenic, it is an unforgettable experience in itself.

 To help you make the most of your desert trip, we have compiled a list of some of the wonderful things you can experience and that will make your visit truly unforgettable: